SamLegros/100-days-of-code/log.md

 **Today's Progress**: Completed 23 exercises on Codecademy, and updated my developmentNotes wiki

 **Thoughts:** I decided to change things up a bit and learn some PHP for both Curated Canvas and just as another programming language to add to my toolbelt.
 I applied as a research assistant for the upcoming fall semester that is looking for someone who knows PHP, figured its a good time to start learning this.
 So far so good, most of what I am learning now overlaps what I already know from HTML and JavaScript, but reviewing is still being productive.

 **Link(s) to work:** [developmentNotes wiki - PHP](https://github.com/SamLegros/developmentNotes/wiki/PHP)

+***

+### Day 47: July 11, 2017, Tuesday

+**Today's Progress**: Completed 7 exercises on Codecademy, and updated my developmentNotes wiki

+**Thoughts:** I continued working on the PHP module on Codecademy.
+My internet connect wasn't the greatest today, so I wasn't able to complete as many exercised as I would have liked.
+The exercises are still somewhat of a review of what I already know, such the syntax for arrays.

+**Link(s) to work:** [developmentNotes wiki - PHP](https://github.com/SamLegros/developmentNotes/wiki/PHP)